 I am not sure how many quinoa salad recipes I've created, but I would guess that between the website and books the number is upwards of two hundred.
 This Thai Black Rice Quinoa Salad is without question in my Top 5 All Time Favorites.

-Thai Black Rice and Quinoa Salad
+Thai Quinoa Salad with Black Rice

-- 1/4 cup rice vinegar
+- ¼ cup rice vinegar

 - 2 tablespoons lime juice

 - 3 tablespoons coconut aminos or gluten-free tamari

 - 1 tablespoon maple syrup

 - 3 cups cooked black rice

 - 6 green onions chopped